Triberg Waterfalls – the highest non-Alpine waterfalls

 The Triberg waterfalls: 5 entrances for a unique experience!

 The waterfalls can be easily reached from all sides via five different entrances.
-The main entrance is just a few minutes' walk from the center of Triberg.
+The main entrance is just a few minutes' walk from the city center.

 There are other entrances at Bergsee, Scheffelplatz, on Adelheid and behind the Asklepios Clinic.